MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - If you want to continue using the classic team site, [enable the modern site pages library experience](/sharepoint/dev/transform/modernize-userinterface-lists-and-libraries) and [set a modern page as the home page](/sharepoint/dev/transform/modernize-userinterface-site-pages) of the root site.
 This gives users a modern team site experience with the left navigation.

 > [!IMPORTANT]
-> Before you launch an intranet landing page at your root site location, we strongly encourage you to [review the guidance about launching healthy portals](portal-health.md).
+> Before you launch an intranet landing page at your root site location, we strongly encourage you to [review the guidance about launching healthy portals](portal-health.md). <br>Some functionality is introduced gradually to organizations that have opted in to the [Targeted release option in Office 365](/office365/admin/manage/release-options-in-office-365).
+This means that you may not yet see some features described in this article.

 ## What's the root site?